saloni151/Understanding-Exploratory-Data-Analysis-A-Project-Based-Approach-Using-Bank-Loan-Risk-Analysis-Data/README.md

 Loan-providing companies find it hard to give loans to people due to their insufficient or nonexistent credit history.
 Because of that, some consumers use it as their advantage by becoming a defaulter.
 EDA has been used to analyse the patterns present in the data.
 This will ensure that the applicants capable of repaying the loan are not rejected.

-When the company receives a loan application, it has to decide on loan approval based on the applicant’s profile.
+When the company receives a loan application, it must decide on approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:

   1. If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
-  2. If the applicant is not likely to repay the loan, i.e., he/she is likely to default, then approving the loan may lead to a financial loss for the company.
+  2. If the applicant is not likely to repay the loan, i.e., they are likely to default, then approving the loan may lead to a financial loss for the company.

 The data used for this analysis contains information about the loan application at the time of applying for the loan.
 It contains two types of scenarios: